Skip to content

 • Browse to right root directory (the folder containing all the project-related files)

-Exercise 1B: Start a new test project
+Exercise 1B: Make a code base for a new test project

 • Make a test_project directory in a good place (like a local Programming formalisms course folder)